English

 The RSL Diploma is a nationally recognised vocational course designed to reflect the realities of today’s music industry.
 It offers a practical, project-based alternative to traditional academic routes, with assessment through coursework rather than exams.

-Students would specialise in one of four pathways:
+Students specialise in one of four pathways:

-• Pop Performance
+• Jazz and Commercial Performance

 • Classical Performance